Effective Date: June 06, 2013

 (2) No later than five (5) working days thereafter of the initial receipt (unless a longer period is agreed to by legal counsel), provide written notification to the appropriate legal counsel along with a copy of any and all pertinent papers received or documents served and specifically state the date of receipt or service.

-(3) Service of process and related actions for garnishment of wages for child support or alimony are governed by the provisions of 5 CFR pts.
+(3) Service of process and related actions for garnishment of wages for child support or alimony are governed by the provisions of Processing Garnishment Orders for Child Support and Alimony, 5 CFR pts.
 581, 582 and provide, among other things, for NASA counsel offices to accept service of process as agents for NASA.
-NASA counsel offices accepting service of process must advise and coordinate with the NASA Shared Services Center (NSSC) because NSSC inputs payroll data for NASA civil servants.
+NASA counsel offices accepting service of process will advise and coordinate with the NASA Shared Services Center (NSSC) because NSSC inputs payroll data for NASA civil servants.
 In such instances, the CFR provisions should be directly consulted.

 (4) Other than provided for in 5 CFR pts.
 581, 582, NASA does not accept personal service of process for litigation initiated against NASA or NASA employees in their official capacities.
 Individual Centers may, however, permit by Center-specific regulation personal service of process on-Center for other matters.
 Any such Center regulation should address reservations or limits of jurisdiction.